 According to the

-Some researchers have suggested that increased usage of IUDs and implants helps account for declining rates of unintentional pregnancy and abortion.
+Some researchers have suggested that increased usage of IUDs and implants helps account for declining rates of

 Studies have also linked these LARC methods to more optimal “